Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Comparison with high-redshift LRDs

 \section{Comparison with high-redshift LRDs}

-In this section, we check the SED characteristics of this LRD based on typical selection criteria of high-$z$ LRDs We further compare some observed properties of \target with those of high-$z$ LRDs selected from \jwst observations.
+In this section, we check the SED characteristics of \redtxt{\target} based on typical selection criteria of high-$z$ LRDs We further compare some observed properties of \target with those of high-$z$ LRDs selected from \jwst observations.